PhilippLangen/Active_Learning_Bench/README.md

 # Active Learning Benchmark
+The basic premise of active learning is that large amounts of unlabelled data is often easy to come by, while labelling is a tedious and costly effort.
+Active learning aims to optimize network performance using a limited dataset by carefully selecting which data samples should be labelled for training.
-This repository provides a tool to test various geometric active learning approaches.
-Tests are conducted on the Cifar-10 dataset using a small CNN.
+This repository provides a tool to test various (geometric) active learning approaches.
+Tests are conducted on the CIFAR-10 dataset.
+In each iteration a model is trained from scratch for 200 epochs on all samples that have been selected up to this point.
+After each epoch network performance is estimated by testing the model on a validation set.
+After training is completed the model is reverted to the checkpoint, where validation loss was minimal.
+Then the model is used on a test set and test accuracy, confusion matrix and other parameters are logged.
-To select new samples for labelling all samples are projected into a vector space using their network activations at a selected layer.
+To select new samples for labelling all samples (labelled and unlabelled) are projected into a vector space using their network activations at a selected layer.
-Then one of the available selection methods is used to add a batch of newly labelled samples to the training process.
+Then one of the available sampling strategies is used to add a batch of newly labelled samples to the training process.
+For more information on the available labelling strategies refer to the [labeling strategy section](Documentation/Strategies.md)
 ## Installation
 ```
 pip install -r requirements.txt